ariakit/ariakit/packages/reakit/src/Tab/README.md

 }
 ```

+Note that `Tab` automatically generates an `id` if you don't specify one.
+In this example, an `id` is explicitly assigned for the third tab, so that the same value can be specified as the `selectedId`.
+No `id` is assigned for the other tabs.
+The automatically generated `id`s are fine, since we don't need to reference them.

 ### No selected tab

-By default, the first tab will be selected, but you can unset it by passing `null` to `selectedId` on `useTabState`
+By default, the first tab will be selected, but you can unset it by passing `null` to `selectedId` on `useTabState`.

 ```jsx
 import { useTabState, Tab, TabList, TabPanel } from "reakit/Tab";